f5devcentral/f5-ast-labs/docs/class1/module3/lab2.rst

 Device iRules
 -------------

-The **Device iRules** dashboard should come as no surprise to anyone familiar with F5 BIG-IP. iRules are an integral part of powering application delivery, and having operational state data such as *iRule Execution Rate* and *iRule Failure Rate* is critical.
+The **Device iRules** dashboard should come as no surprise to anyone familiar with F5 BIG-IP. iRules are an integral part of powering application delivery, and having operational state data such as *iRule Execution Rate* and *iRule Failure Rate* is critical and revealing.
 You can even dig deeper and learn about *Failures by Event Type*.

 Available Metrics include: